The Sea Path

 Please be aware that a moderate to advanced level of fitness is required for this pilgrimage.
 While we look out for one another, each individual is ultimately responsible for their own health, safety and wellbeing during the pilgrimage.
 We take care to assess the suitability of each person to cope with the physical demands of this day walk.

-There are limited places of 20 on this pilgrimage and pre-enrolment and payment is essential.
+There are limited places of 20 on this pilgrimage and pre-booking and payment is essential.

-Please indicate your interest as soon as possible by emailing us at info@pilgrimagesaotearoa.nz and be prepared to pay the full cost of $150.00 for dinner, accommodation and a continental breakfast.
+Please feel free to ask any questions and/or indicate your interest as soon as possible by emailing us at info@pilgrimagesaotearoa.nz

 This website is designed to encourage pilgrimage and provide people with some ideas for creating their own.
 Contact us if you’d like more information or to share pilgrimage ideas of your own.